-During AR 23 reporting period, all parking projects were in compliance with GUP Condition H. Detailed information may be found in Section II, Table 4 and Appendix B, Appendix C (Map C-3) and Figure 5.
-As indicated in this Annual Report, several parking projects were implemented.
+During AR 24 reporting period, all parking projects were in compliance with GUP Condition H. Detailed information may be found in Section II, Table 4 and Appendix B, Appendix C (Map C-3) and Figure 5.
+As indicated in this Annual Report, several parking projects were implemented since the approval of the 2000 GUP.
 The cumulative change in the parking inventory remains significantly under the cap set for the 2000 GUP, which allowed a total increase campus-wide of 2,300 spaces.
-With cumulative reductions, the remaining parking capacity that could be installed under the 2000 GUP parking cap is 1,775 spaces.
+With cumulative reductions, the remaining parking capacity that could be installed under the 2000 GUP parking cap is 1,961 spaces.